kaliop/multi-content-type-relation/README.md

 This setting show debug log of the plugin for better understanding

+## Submit an issue

+You can use github issues to raise an issue about this plugin

 ## Contributing

 Feel free to fork and make a pull request of this plugin !